-(If you’re just looking for current rates for MBA admissions consulting services, you’re welcome to click here, but I strongly encourage you to read the rest of this page before you think about hiring me.
+(If you’re just looking for current rates for MBA admissions consulting services, you’re welcome to click here, but we strongly encourage you to read the rest of this page before you think about hiring us.
 Your call, though.)

-If you’ve read through my website already, you probably realize that I’m a little bit contrarian in my approach to everything.
-After more than a decade of helping students get into top MBA programs, I’m convinced that the most successful MBA applications are painfully honest, incredibly clear, and deeply unorthodox.
-If you’re chasing an elite MBA, the admissions process is unbelievably competitive, and your odds of success will be enhanced if you can find clear, creative ways present yourself as an unusual and compelling candidate.
+If you’ve read through our website already, you probably realize that we’re a little bit contrarian about everything.
+Our founder has spent nearly two decades helping students get into top MBA programs, and we’re convinced that the most successful MBA applications are painfully honest, incredibly clear, and maybe a little bit unorthodox.
+If you’re chasing an elite MBA, the admissions process is unbelievably competitive, and your odds of success will be enhanced if you can find creative ways present yourself as an unusual and compelling candidate.

 If you’re looking for a standard, impersonal, one-size-fits-all approach to MBA admissions consulting, then you’re probably not in the right place.
-But if you want an approach that’s interesting, energetic, and independent, then you might want to keep reading.
+But if you want an approach that’s interesting, energetic, independent, and – most importantly! – honest, then you might want to keep reading.

 Creating your MBA application “sound byte”